melboyce/cfg/README.md

 # ~/cfg

 ```
 These are my dotfiles.
 There are many like them, but these are mine.
-My
-dotfiles are my best friends.
-They are my life.
-I must master them as I must
-master my life.
-Without me, my dotfiles are useless.
-Without my dotfiles, I am
-useless.
 ```

+ - https://www.gnu.org/software/stow/ (GNU Stow) is used to deploy my dotfiles.